Grieverheart/grieverheart.github.io/posts/latent-diffusion-series-diffusion-model.md

 The links will become active as soon as they the posts are completed.
 Even though this blog post is part of a series, I will try my best to write it in such a way that it's not required to have read the previous blog posts.

 In this post I will discuss [Diffusion Models](https://en.wikipedia.org/wiki/Diffusion_model) and more specifically, Latent Diffusion Models, which are trained to denoise latent representations.
-This enables us to generate anything we have a large dataset of by sampling noise from a normal distributions and denoising it using a diffusion model trained for this task.
+This enables us to generate anything we have a large dataset of by sampling noise from a normal distribution and denoising it using a diffusion model trained for this task.
 Here we will build a latent diffusion model using components from the previous two posts and train it on the MNIST dataset, and compare the results we got when we generated digits using a VAE.
 If you'd like a bit more about the MNIST dataset or VAEs, please look at the previous blog posts linked above.
 I have created a Python [notebook on Colab](https://colab.research.google.com/drive/1dNEr_kQPMkDU6SYZ_cqoizh3SKuL6ind), which you can use to follow along and experiment with this post's code.

 # Diffusion Model